gabemartinez/eleventy-base-blog/content/about/index.md

 ---
 layout: layouts/base.njk
 eleventyNavigation:
-  key: About Your Host
+  key: About
   order: 3
 ---

-# About Your Host
+# About

-Let's learn about web dev and software engineering together.
+Let's learn about web development and software engineering together.